mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 They say "hey, if you want to remotely debug Chrome, you need to speak the Remote Debugging Protocol."
 I'm ready for this page to teach me about how to remotely debug Chrome, but it says "we don't release that kind of information to punks like you".

 They casually tell you to sniff and reverse-engineer the protocol if you want to know how it works, since the only client for it is the Chrome Dev Tools themselves.
-The way they tell you to sniff it is using the Chrome Dev Tools to inspect the _CHROME DEV TOOLS THEMSELVES_, and view the websocket data that the _first_ set of Chrome Dev Tools is sending.
+The way they tell you to sniff it is using the Chrome Dev Tools to debug the _CHROME DEV TOOLS THEMSELVES_, and view the websocket data that the _first_ set of Chrome Dev Tools is sending.
 The ease with which they suggest this solution is quite stressful.

 Finally, they have a section called "How is the protocol defined?", which has two links to json files you're supposed to read, both of which 404.